isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 128.&nbsp;We discovered, through these extensive engagements, a shared belief that the online world should reflect the same values of respect, decency and fairness that we all know and often assume, and which guides us in the offline space.

 {:start="129"}
 129.&nbsp;Around the world, societies are grappling with similar challenges – in Europe, the United Kingdom, Australia and the United States.
-We are moving in step with these global efforts, but shaping our own paths, our own course, contextualised and nuanced to what Singapore needs.&nbsp;
+We are moving in step with these global efforts, but shaping our own paths, our own course, contextualised and nuanced to what Singapore needs.

 {:start="130"}
 130.&nbsp;Sir, ultimately, law and regulation alone cannot keep our people safe.
 We will require a whole-of-society effort.
-Public education must teach users to protect themselves, and every user must take ownership of their safety and behaviour online.&nbsp;
+Public education must teach users to protect themselves, and every user must take ownership of their safety and behaviour online.

 {:start="131"}
-131.&nbsp;But if we can do this together – build sound laws, responsible platforms, and a thoughtful public – we will strengthen not only our digital safety, but over time our social fabric.&nbsp;
+131.&nbsp;But if we can do this together – build sound laws, responsible platforms, and a thoughtful public – we will strengthen not only our digital safety, but over time our social fabric.

 {:start="132"}
 132.&nbsp;And in time, our online norms will not erode, but endure – grounded in respect, anchored in responsibility and guided by the same values that make Singapore strong.